EnviroDIY/Arduino-SDI-12/README.md

 [//]: # ( @section mainpage_intro An Introduction )
 ## An Introduction

-Arduino library for SDI-12 communications to a wide variety of environmental sensors.
+An Arduino library for SDI-12 communication with a wide variety of environmental sensors.
 This library provides a general software solution, without requiring any additional hardware, to implement the SDI-12 communication protocol between an Arduino-based data logger and SDI-12-enabled sensors.

 [SDI-12](http://www.sdi-12.org/) is an asynchronous, ASCII, serial communications protocol that was developed for intelligent sensory instruments that typically monitor environmental data.
 [Advantages of SDI-12](http://en.wikipedia.org/wiki/SDI-12) include the ability to use a single available data channel for many sensors.